House ground layouts

 filters divert harmonics and

-.
+unwanted RF to ground.
 Filters on coaxial lines do NOT need to be grounded

 to block harmonics.
 Filters on power lines or balanced lines should be grounded